Wife of drug kingpin 'El Chapo' pleads guilty to US charges - WTMJ

 The prosecutor, Anthony Nardozzi, said his wife had “aided and abetted” the Sinaloa cartel’s objectives to smuggle drugs into the U.S. and helped to import more than 450,000 kilograms of cocaine, 90,000 kilograms of heroin, 45,000 kilograms of methamphetamine and about 90,000 kilograms of marijuana.

-Lichtman insisted that Coronel Aisupro was a “very minimal participant” in the drug empire.
+Lichtman insisted that Coronel Aispuro was a “very minimal participant” in the drug empire.
 “She was a very small part of this much larger thing,” he said

 Her arrest earlier this year was a surprise in part because authorities had made no move to arrest her over the past two years, even after she was implicated in her husband’s crimes.
 During Guzman’s trial in 2019, prosecutors said she helped orchestrate Guzman’s two prison breaks in Mexico.